Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian

 The possession and supply of other illicit drugs such as cannabis, meth/amphetamine, heroin and cocaine are prohibited in Australia.
 Illicit drugs are commonly sourced for use from friends and relatives, dealers and online (AIHW 2020).
 Research with people who use drugs suggest illicit drugs are readily available in Australia.

-The Illicit Drug Reporting System (IDRS) is an annual survey of people who inject drugs, and includes questions about the availability of illicit drugs (Peacock et al. 2021).
-The 2020 IDRS data were collected from June–September, following the introduction of COVID-19 restrictions on travel and gatherings within Australia in March (Peacock et al. 2021).
-This should be a consideration when comparing 2020 data with previous years.
+The Illicit Drug Reporting System (IDRS) is an annual survey of people (18 years and older) who injected drugs at least once monthly in the preceding 6 months and resided in the capital cities of Australia; it includes questions about the availability of illicit drugs.
+The latest IDRS data were collected from June–July 2021.